Ask anything about week 2 lesson and materials and get an answer from a senior Kabbalah instructor.

 Participant

-1. We learn from the Kabbalists that every single moment comes to us directly from the Creator, this is called “there is none else besides Him”.
-Furthermore, they also say that He is the “good that does good”.
+Furthermore, the Kabbalists also say that He is the “good that does good”.
 Meaning that every moment He is sending us nothing but goodness.
 But why then don’t we see this in our world?
-Why do we see so much suffering and wars in the world?
+Why do we see so much suffering and problems in the world?

 This is because our world is governed by our egoistic nature.
 This egoistic nature is opposite to the Creator’s nature.
 Because of that, it inverts the Creator’s goodness into something bad.
 It’s just like multiplying numbers: a positive times a negative equals negative.